siriusberg/ZIP-File-Password-Brute-Forcer/README.md

 # ZIP Password Brute Forcer

 ## Description
 This script attempts to brute-force the password of a given ZIP file using a list of potential passwords.
-It is written in Python and is compatible with Python 3.
+It utilizes multiple processes to speed up the brute-forcing process by leveraging multiple CPU cores.

 ## Requirements
 - <a href="https://www.python.org/">Python 3</a>
-- `zipfile` module
+- `7z` <a href="https://7-zip.org/">(7-ZIP)</a> command-line tool must be installed and available in your system's PATH.

 ## Usage
 1. Clone the Repository or Download the Script and Go To the Directory<br>